haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-glycan/index.md

 ### Registration / Login

 In previous steps we have inspected the binding site on the protein.
-For the glycan, we assume that we have no information about which saccarides interact with the protein.
+For the glycan, we assume that we have no information about which monosaccharides interact with the protein.

 If not provided with special workshop credentials, in order to start the submission you need first to register.
 For this go to [https://wenmr.science.uu.nl/haddock2.4/](https://wenmr.science.uu.nl/haddock2.4/){:target="_blank"} and click on **Register**.